Shotcut

 Shotcut is a free and open-source, cross-platform video, audio, and image editing program for FreeBSD, Linux, macOS and Windows.
 Started in 2011 by Dan Dennedy, Shotcut is developed on the MLT Multimedia Framework, in development since 2004 by the same author.

 Features

 Shotcut supports video, audio, and image formats via FFmpeg.
 It uses a timeline for non-linear video editing of multiple tracks that may be composed of various file formats.
 Scrubbing and transport control are assisted by OpenGL GPU-based processing and a number of video and audio filters are available.
+The output options for the 2017 version included Apple ProRes, HDV, DVD, Flash, H.264, GIF animation, Ogg-Vorbis, WebM, and WMV.